kahing/goofys/README.md

 # License

-Copyright (C) 2015 - 2017 Ka-Hing Cheung
+Copyright (C) 2015 - 2018 Ka-Hing Cheung

 Licensed under the Apache License, Version 2.0

 # Current Status

-goofys has been tested under Linux and OS X.
+goofys has been tested under Linux and macOS.

 List of non-POSIX behaviors/limitations:
   * only sequential writes supported